TheKayThatWasOrange/uniden-hpe-util/README.md

 This tool is a proof-of-concept.
 It has no meaningful error handling of any kind and even less technical support but it's free.
 Just like freedom itself.

 # Usage

+Assuming that the executable bit is still set on the file:

 ## Decoding